WhoCanFixMyCar covers the most common Ford Mondeo faults, including average repair costs.

 |29-Sep-94||Failure of headlamps|

 |07-Oct-99||Door latch concern|

 |30-May-00||Brake fluid may leak from pressure limiting valve|

 The Mk3 Mondeo is one of Ford’s more reliable models, second only to the iconic Focus.
 Most of the model’s known problems are relatively easy and affordable to fix.

 It’s common for fuses to blow in the Mk3 Mondeo, often resulting in the cigarette lighter, the headlamp washer system or the interior lights not working.

 What repair is needed for electrical issues, and how much does it cost for a Ford Mondeo?

 The fuse in question needs to be replaced.
 You could do this yourself, but if you don’t feel confident, get a mechanic to do it.
-On average, Mondeo electrical repairs cost £60.06 based on 2021 data.
+On average, Mondeo electrical repairs cost £60.06 based on our data.

 2. Rattling suspension

 You may notice a rattling noise coming from the front axle.
 This is often caused by friction between the rear hydraulic rubber bushes on the front lower suspension arm and its bearing bush.